alaahmet/thesis/README.md

 #### Notes:

 - There is high variance in the One Permutation Variant, so 20 runs are definitely not a reliable indicator.
-- For `d = 200`, 1000 repeats might take half a day.
-- For `d = 500`, 1000 repeats might take months to complete.

 ---